aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

 It kind of looks like it becomes a straight line for larger values of $x$.
-Also, it is also easy to show what's the limit of $m(x)$ when $x$ goes to 0:
+Also, it is easy to show what's the limit of $m(x)$ when $x$ goes to 0:

 $$
 \begin{align*}